Efficient evaluation of risk allocations: Ordinary generating functions for unconditional expected allocations

 for $i \in \{1, \dots, n\}$.

 Aiming to simplify the presentation, unless otherwise specified, we develop formulas for $i = 1$ for the remainder of this paper.
-One may obtain the other expected allocations by appropriate reindexing.
+One may obtain the other unconditional expected allocations by appropriate reindexing.

-The following theorem is at the basis of the results in this paper and provides a link between the OGF of the expected allocations of the rv $X_1$ and the joint pgf of $\boldsymbol{X}$.
+The following theorem is at the basis of the results in this paper and provides a link between the OGF of the unconditional expected allocations of the rv $X_1$ and the multivariate pgf of $\boldsymbol{X}$.